Icelandic Circular economy

-In this episode of the Futurecast, Start Up Iceland founder Bala Kamallakhran talks with Benedikt Stefánsson at Carbon Recycling International about collecting carbon dioxide from the atmosphere and how it can help offset carbon emissions while also making methanol as fuel.
+In this episode of the Futurecast, Start Up Iceland founder Bala Kamallakharan talks with Development Manager, James Hall, at Stolt Sea Farm about the highly original way their fish farm operates in the Reykjanes peninsula.

 Find out more about The Resource Park here.